Patmos island in Greece.

 ACCOMODATION IN PATMOS

 If you're not travelling during high season there is no problem to find good accommodation.
-When the ferries call at the port there are letter of rooms waiting with colourful signs and brochures.
+When the ferries call at the port there are room owners waiting with colourful signs and brochures.
 Most options are in Skala and there is where most tourists stay.
 In Chora, it is hard to find a place to stay.
-Below we have hand-picked some very good hotels in Skala.
+Below are suggestions for good hotels in Patmos.

 Book other hotels in Patmos here »